vascocosta/owm/README.md

 # owm

-Package owm implements a wrapper for the OpenWeatherMap API.
+Package owm implements a wrapper for the Open Weather Map API.

-Read more about the OpenWeatherMap API here: http://openweathermap.org/api.
+Read more about the original API here: http://openweathermap.org/api.

 ## Installation